Meet the Title IX Team

-With the exception of the previously mentioned Privileged and Confidential employee groups, all other Eastern Nazarene College employees (faculty and staff) are considered Responsible Employees, and thus are required to report all alleged violations of this sexual misconduct policy to the Title IX Coordinator.
-Additionally, students who are employed by the College as Resident Assistants, Graduate Assistants, Teaching Assistants or whose duties include the supervision or teaching of other students, are considered Responsible Employees.
+With the exception of the previously mentioned Private and Confidential employee groups, all other Eastern Nazarene College employees (faculty and staff) are required to report all alleged violations of this Title IX and Gender-based Discrimination Policy to the Title IX Coordinator.
+Additionally, students who are employed by the College as Resident Assistants, Graduate Assistants, Teaching Assistants or whose duties include the supervision or teaching of other students, are required to report alleged violations.

 Campus and Community Resources